OTAY IS CURRENTLY IN WATER SHORTAGE RESPONSE LEVEL 1

 How do I report water waste?

 A key element of determining if water is being wasted is to observe if water is allowed to run off from either a leak, a sprinkler system or a hose into the gutter or storm drain system.
-Please notify Otay Water District, at 619-670-2222opens phone dialer or click opens in a new windowhere to report a water waste incident.
+Please notify Otay Water District, at 619-670-2222 or click here to report a water waste incident.
 The report will be investigated and an advisory notice will be sent to the site of the water waste incident.